taylorandi/startup/notes.md

 ## Final study guide
 1. What ports are used for HTTP, HTTPS, SSH?
+- HTTP uses port 80, HTTPS uses 443, and SSH uses 22

 2. What do HTTP status codes in the 300, 400, 500 range indicate?
+- code 300 is redirection, 400 is client errors, and 500 is server errors

 3. What does the HTTP header content-type allows you to do?
+- indicates the origional media type of the resource

 4. What do the following attributes of a cookie do?
-- Domain
+- Domain ->
-- Path
+- Path ->
-- SameSite
+- SameSite ->
-- HTTPOnly
+- HTTPOnly ->

 5. Assuming the following Express middleware, what would be the console.log output for an HTTP GET request with a URL path of /foo/bar?
+-

 6. Given the following Express service code: What does the following JavaScript fetch return?
+-

 7. Given the following MongoDB query
 { cost: { $gt: 10 }, name: /fran.*/}
 select all of the matching documents.
+-

 8. How should you store user passwords in a database?
+- hashed and salted

 9. Assuming the following Node.js service code is executing with websockets, what will be logged to the console of the web browser?
+- (study websocket code, what the code does wss.on('connection') , on('close'), and on('message'))

 10. What is the WebSocket protocol used for?
+- instantanious client and server connection where either the client or server can initiate contact

 11. What is JSX and how are the curly braces rendered?
+- jsx javascript and html squished together, anything after return is rendered to the screen

 12. Assuming a HTML document with a
 <div id="root"></div>
 element, what content will the following React component generate?